The manifold absolute pressure (MAP) can be accurately tested with a simple multimeter and a vacuum pump.

 - More 2.7L V6 Chrysler Diagnostic Tutorials.

 NOTE: Chrysler/Dodge vehicles use a wide range of different styles of MAP sensors.
-This tutorial applies only to the vehicles listed in the Applies To: box in the right column.
+This tutorial applies only to the following vehicles:

 Symptoms Of A BAD MAP Sensor